mozilla/gcp-ingestion/README.md

 The overall architecture is described in [docs/architecture](docs/architecture) along with commentary on design decisions.
-Individual components are specified under [docs](docs) and implemented under the various `ingestion-*` service directories.
+Individual components are specified under [docs](docs) and implemented under the various `ingestion-*` service directories:

+- [ingestion-edge](ingestion-edge): a simple Python service for accepting HTTP messages and delivering to Google Cloud Pub/Sub
+- [ingestion-beam](ingestion-beam): a Java module defining
+  [Apache Beam](https://beam.apache.org/) jobs for streaming and batch transformations of ingested messages